JSB2010/virus-total-scanner-app/SECURITY.md

 ## 📋 Security Checklist for Developers

-If you're contributing to Sentinel Guard, please ensure:
+If you're contributing to DropSentinel, please ensure:

 - [ ] No hardcoded secrets or API keys
 - [ ] Input validation for all user inputs